civican/legisinfo/42-1/bills/C-14/bill_text.md

     they have made a voluntary request for medical assistance in dying that, in particular, was not made as a result of external pressure; and

-    they give informed consent to receive medical assistance in dying.
+    they give informed consent to receive medical assistance in dying after having been informed of the means that are available to relieve their suffering, including palliative care.

   **(2)** A person has a grievous and irremediable medical condition only if they meet all of the following criteria: